mpjohns9/MSR_Winter_Project/README.md

 on.
 The details of this process are explored in depth later on in this README.

-Thank you for your time and interest --- enjoy!
+Thank you for your time and interest &mdash enjoy!

 ## Contents
 This package contains the following files.
 In-depth descriptions for each